 Each academic year’s educational curriculum starts with 10 weeks of Emergency lecture series to get incoming PGY-2s and PGY-1s well versed in recognizing neurologic emergencies and managing them appropriately.
 Unique to our curriculum is an advanced simulation lab for advanced neurologic exam, stroke codes, status epilepticus, and patented Pupils simulator for neuro-ophthalmologic emergencies.

 Faculty from Neurology, basic neurosciences and guest speakers are invited to give grand rounds every Thursday.
 One case-based grand rounds for each resident in their final year.

 NEUROLOGY LECTURE SERIES

-Protected didactic time every Thursday for 2 hrs.
-Curriculum is organized into blocks and spans 18 months to ensure repetition with updates during 3 years of Neurology training.
+Protected didactic time every Thursday for two hrs.
+Curriculum is organized into blocks and spans 18 months to ensure repetition with updates during three years of Neurology training.
 Lectures and grand rounds are recorded to be accessed anytime in Canvas© platform.

 EEG LECTURE SERIESBeing a comprehensive epilepsy center with access to advanced diagnostics and varied patient population, we have ample opportunities to get in-depth exposure to EEG and epilepsy.
 We have designed a parallel learning track with patient-based neuro-electrophysiology lectures and “EEG/EMG rounds” every Wednesday.

 QUIPSQuality improvement and patient safety lectures encompassing a non-judgmental, root cause analysis and in-depth review of existing practices and policies as well as discussions to implement new protocols if necessary.
 These sessions are led by Neuro-hospitalist and patient safety director.